 Near Winchester, Winchester Lake is located in a beautiful forested area adjoining a State Park.
 Winchester Lake offers very easy access.
 Facilities include a picnic shelter, benches, picnic tables, RV and campsites.
 Many facilities are located in Winchester State Park, where an entrance fee applies.
 The park rents heated yurts that come with snowshoes during winter, so anglers can plan an overnight fishing trip and have easy access to the lake and a warm place to sleep or take a break from fishing.
 Idaho Fish and Game stocks thousands of rainbow trout in the fall with ice anglers in mind.

 Just north of Pierce is a beautiful mountain reservoir that was built specifically for trout fishing.
 Rainbow trout are stocked from spring through fall in this remote setting.
 To add variety, this lake is also stocked with sterile brook trout and tiger trout.
 Trout limit is 6, only two may be Tiger Trout, no Tiger Trout under 14 inches.
 Winter access to this reservoir is hike-in only.
 The gate is closed to motorized access from Sept.
 30 through May 20.

 Soldiers Meadow Reservoir

 Located on Craig Mountain Wildlife Management Area near Waha, Soldiers Meadow reservoir is open year-round to fishing.
 Available species include rainbow trout and kokanee.
-This 124-acre reservoir with four miles of shoreline is stocked with kokanee and nearly rainbow trout in the summer, which gives ice anglers an opportunity to catch both species for prime ice fishing.
+This 124-acre reservoir with four miles of shoreline is stocked with kokanee and rainbow trout in the summer, which gives ice anglers an opportunity to catch both species for prime ice fishing.